Last Updated on October 11, 2023 by Dave Schoenbeck

-Do you feel like the potential success of your company is limited?
+Could the potential success of your company be improved?
 If so, you might need to learn the Law of the Lid.

-The Law of the Lid is a principle introduced by John Maxwell, a thought leader and motivational speaker in the realm of leadership.
+The Law of the Lid is a principle introduced by John Maxwell, a thought leader and motivational speaker in leadership.
 In The 21 Irrefutable Laws of Leadership, Maxwell uses the Law of the Lid to help you understand how leadership impacts every aspect of your daily life.

 The Law of the Lid states that “leadership ability is the lid that determines a person’s level of effectiveness.